AN-ACC Optimisation: A Practical Guide to Aged Care Funding Maximisation

 AN-ACC assessments are conducted by external assessors who spend limited time with each resident.
 Preparation maximises the accuracy of these assessments.

-During assessment, ensure assessors have access to relevant staff for questions, documentation is readily available, and any resident behaviours or needs are observable or clearly documented.
+Ensure assessors have access to relevant staff for questions, documentation is readily available, and any resident behaviours or needs are observable or clearly documented.
+Designate a clinical liaison who can direct assessors to relevant documentation and answer factual questions about residents' conditions and care requirements.

 Reclassification Management